Define/classify what a tall building is in the context of Tower Hamlets;

 What will be the status of the SPD once it is adopted?

 The Tall Buildings SPD will be a material consideration to help determine planning applications within the borough.
 This means that once the SPD is adopted, in addition to satisfying the requirements of national, regional and local planning policies, development proposals will also need to demonstrate how the guidance in this SPD has been considered.

 The document can also be used by anyone who is interested in the delivery of tall buildings within the borough.

 Where will the guidance apply once it has been adopted?

-Once adopted, the SPDs guidance will be applied borough wide, with specific guidance on each of the 5 tall building zones identified in Policy D.DH6 of the Local Plan.
-The Council's Tall Building Zones are provided on the landing page of this engagement website and include the following areas:
+Once adopted, the SPDs guidance will be applied borough wide, with specific plan-led, area-based guidance for each of the 4 Sub Areas identified in the Local Plan.

 After the consultation period ends, officers will review all submitted representations, survey responses and webinar feedback.
 The information will be carefully analysed and used to inform a final version of the Tall Buildings SPD prior to adoption by the Council.